KeithIMyers/overlay-gpdpocket/README.md

 ChromiumOS for the GPD Pocket 1 and Pocket 2.
-Please visit https://kmyers.me for more information
+Please visit https://kmyers.me for more information and for download links

 ## Build Instructions ##